-It protects both employees working on the construction project plus people working around the project.
+Scaffold netting protects both employees working on the construction project and the general public who are in close proximity to the project.

 For workers on construction projects, they will gain an extra layer of fall protection with netting.
 When regular scaffold is set up, there are guardrails and toe rails that act as barriers to prevent workers from falling.
 Netting ensures full coverage instead of just protection where the rails are located.

 The netting also provides shade for employees.
-The amount will depend on the density of the netting and protect workers in hot or sunny conditions.
+The amount will depend on the density of the netting and the sun direction.
+Scaffolding netting a surprisingly effective way to protect workers in hot and/or sunny conditions.